CFM Ranges & Requirements

-Basically, if an air compressor costs twice as much but is built to last three times as long, it’s usually a worthy investment.
+If an air compressor costs twice as much but is built to last three times as long, it’s usually a worthy investment.
 Now, that’s a general rule but there are always going to be exceptions.
-Operators who only plan to be in the business for a couple years or who know their equipment will be upgraded soon are likely to find better value in Example A.
+Operators who only plan to be in the business for a couple of years or who know their equipment will be upgraded soon are likely to find a better value in Example A.

 Before you go out and decide on an air compressor, think about how much you’re able to spend and how long you plan to use the system you purchase.

 There are two types of gas power air compressors made for service trucks: reciprocating, also called piston, and rotary screw.

 Rotary screw air compressors come at a higher cost than their reciprocating counterparts in exchange for big benefits: smaller size, lighter weight, and an air end that outlives service trucks.
 Reciprocating air compressors require an air receiver tank to build up a store of compressed air and this tank roughly doubles the size and weight of the air compressor system.

 It’s easier to understand the true difference when you see it first hand, so let’s do some side-by-side comparison.
 Here are two gas-powered service truck air compressors that use the exact same Honda GX390 engine: